kmcgillivray/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 ### Questions

+1. How is a framework different than a library?
-1. What is a controller?
+2. What is a controller?
-2. What is a view?
+3. What is a view?
-3. What is a single page application?
+4. What is a single page application?
+5. What is a directive in Angular?

 ## Git

-### Questions
+### Exercises

-1. What command creates a new local Git repository?
-2. What command would create a new branch?
+1. Write a command to create a new branch called `bug-fix`.
-3. What command would merge a branch called `bug-fix` into the `master` branch?
+2. If you're on the `master` branch, write a command to merge a branch called `bug-fix` into the `master` branch.